 But the Bible teaches there is good news.
 Although thousands and thousands of years ago disobedience spoilt God's creation, God had a plan to put things right.
 His plan was to send his son Jesus the Saviour to live with people.

 The Bible teaches that on the cross Jesus took the punishment for all the wrong things people have ever done.
-On the third day God raised him back to life.
+Three days later God raised him back to life.
 Because Jesus lived, died and rose again, everybody everywhere can now be forgiven for the wrong things they have done.
 Everybody everywhere can say ‘Yes’ to God’s love and forgiveness and the sin that spoils and separates can be wiped away.
 Everybody everywhere can now become close friends with God.

 This text is repeated in 'What do Christians believe Jesus came to do?
 (Part 3)' and ‘What Does The Word Sin Mean?‘